akarnokd/async-enumerable-dotnet/README.md

 - `Create` - generate values via async push
 - `CombineLatest` - combines the latest items of the source async sequences via a function into results
 - `Concat` - concatenate multiple async sequences
+- `ConcatEager` - run multiple async sequences at once but relay elements in order similar to `Concat`
 - `Defer` - defer the creation of the actual `IAsyncEnumerable`
 - `Error` - signal an error
 - `Empty` - the async sequence ends without any values